DEBCOR Engineering®

 Govern and Protect

-Every agent deBCor deploys operates within a defined governance framework.
+Every agent DEBCOR deploys operates within a defined governance framework.
 What data it can access.
 What actions it can take autonomously.
 What requires human approval.
 What gets logged and audited.
 We deploy the governance layer before the agents go live — not as an afterthought when something goes wrong.

 4. 4